|

 This

-CD-ROM is an attempt to take art to people
+set of two CD-ROMs is an attempt to take

-museums.
-It is meant for anybody and everybody
+galleries and museums.
+It is meant for anybody

-again, at your convenience , at your home,
+time and again, at your convenience , at

-unlike in an exhibition.
-It carries the artist’s
+your home, unlike in an exhibition.
+It carries

 It